 MFA was an important component of this process.
-While connectivity will continue to be a challenge, NRC was able to offer workers a choice of factors to use, depending on the situation.
-Office workers often used Okta Verify, while field workers tended to rely heavily on SMS.
+While connectivity will continue to be a challenge, NRC was able to offer employees a choice of factors to use, depending on the situation.
+Office workers often use Okta Verify, while field workers tend to rely heavily on SMS.

 “We can apply different factors to different contexts,” says Grandt.
-“If we don't have cellular networks or our staff doesn't have phones, various sets of MFA factors allow us to work around those challenges.”
-This granular security approach allows NRC to apply heavier security in more vulnerable scenarios, while minimizing the legwork required by users working in safer areas, or accessing apps without sensitive data.
+“If we don't have cellular networks or our staff don't have phones, various sets of MFA factors allow us to work around those challenges.”
+This granular security approach allows NRC to apply heavier security in more vulnerable scenarios, while minimising the legwork required by users working in safer areas or accessing apps without sensitive data.

-NRC’s workers appreciate this increased visibility as well.
-“They can rest assured that it's hard to impersonate them and their role,” says Grandt.
+NRC’s employees appreciate this increased visibility as well.
+“It's difficult to impersonate them and their roles,” says Grandt.
 “We protect their integrity and lower the risk of being wrongly accused.
 We’re not only protecting our own data and access, but also our staff members.”

 Galli is looking forward to watching NRC’s Zero Trust strategy evolve.
 “As NRC continues its migration from the hybrid state into cloud, Zero Trust is how we’ll control access to cloud data in a secure, controllable manner,” he says.

-Although NRC has now achieved its goal of building a new hybrid infrastructure around a strong identity solution, the organization hasn’t stopped there.
-In 2018, NRC released a new strategy that includes a digital transformation that will address NRC’s remaining infrastructure and connectivity issues, while working towards a cloud-only infrastructure.
+Although NRC has now achieved its goal of building a new hybrid infrastructure around a strong identity solution, the organisation hasn’t stopped there.
+In 2018, NRC released a new strategy that includes a digital transformation that will address NRC’s remaining infrastructure and connectivity issues, while working towards a cloud-only environment.

 “Partnering with technology companies like Okta, working through forums like NetHope, really helps us drive our digital transformation forward,” says Galli.
 “At speed, at scale.
 And collectively, we can impact the needs of the people we're trying to serve better and faster.
-And so, we believe this partnership is the way to go and we are committed to it.”
+We believe this partnership is the way to go and we are committed to it.”

-Recently, NRC took a step forward in its new cloud-only strategy by eliminating Citrix, and moving SharePoint and its ERP system to the cloud.
+Recently, NRC took another step forward in its new cloud-only strategy by eliminating Citrix, and moving SharePoint and its ERP system to the cloud.

 “Active Directory won’t be a part of the picture anymore.
 We would very much like to make the human resource management (HRM) system much more influential as an identity master,” says Grandt.
 “We’d also like to set up a partner portal for our third-parties and consultants so they can self-onboard their contractors without NRC IT necessarily doing all the approvals and setup.”